 There are three different weights to consider when choosing a container.
 The first is the tare weight which is the weight of the container without a payload.
 Basically what the container weighs by itself.
 Second is the gross weight.
 This is the weight of the container plus its maximum payload.
 Lastly, we have the payload weight which is the most weight a particular container can hold.

 If even more space is required, we offer a “high cube” version of the 20 foot container.
 This bumps up the cubic feet of space to 1,444.
-This will allow for bulkier cargo or a room with higher ceilings if you plan on making the container into a living space or office.
+This will allow for bulkier cargo or a room with higher ceilings if you plan on making the container into a living space or office giving you container for cabin.

-As with the high cube in the 20 foot container, the 40 foot high cube gains some capacity due to the extra foot of storage space.
-This just increases the value of the 40 foot container also resulting in 2,660 cubic feet of storage space.
+As with the high cube in the 20 ft shipping container, the 40 foot high cube gains some capacity due to the extra foot of storage space.
+This just increases the value of the 40 ft shipping container also resulting in 2,660 cubic feet of storage space.
 This is as much as a two car garage!